 Great gear to go with your voice chatting

 If you're just getting into the online gaming world in terms of chatting with others, there are two specific accessories that I highly recommend.

-SteelSeries Arctis 3 with Bluetooth
+SteelSeries Arctis 1 with Bluetooth

-Nyko Clip Grip Power for Nintendo Switch
+Nyko Clip Grip Power — Joy-Con grip for Nintendo Switch

 Since you're probably going to use your phone to access your chat clients, you might as well have your phone right in front of you while you play.
 The Clip Grip Power has many uses.
-You can clip your phone right to it so it's never far from your hands.
+You can clip your phone right to it, so it's never far from your hands.
 You can also store about a half-dozen game cards or microSD cards in the center compartment.
-Finally, it has it's own internal charging brick to power up your Joy-Cons while you play.
+Finally, it has its own internal charging brick to power up your Joy-Cons while you play.

 We may earn a commission for purchases using our links.
 Learn more.